tcortes55/chat-app/README.md

 Download and build the solution with MS Visual Studio.
 Open a console window, navigate to the project folder and run command `dotnet run`.
 Open file `.\Client\index.html` and use the application.
 You can open several instances of clients, each one in a different browser tab.

-The client is configured to connect to port `5000` in `localhost`.
+The client is configured to connect to port `5000` in `localhost`; see file `.\Client\index.html`.
 In case of any troubles, check if server and client are using the same port.

 ### Solution description